Incoming Exchange FAQs

 Open All Tabs

-Please visit Housing & Residential Life’s Living Off Campus for more information on off-campus housing options.
+University of Miami incoming exchange students are required to live off-campus.
+Please visit UM's Housing & Residential Life Living Off Campus page or more information on off-campus housing options.

 • What date should I arrive by?